ericwilk/playground/youaredoingitwrong/youaredoingitwrong.md

 There are some damages but not too hard to repair...
 I mean hack.

 I put the screen and touchpad digitizer aside for when the better model comes (it has wifi, I also got a remote keypad I can use through the IR sensor but it's not getting along with my USB wifi dongle and a driver will probably have to be compiled for the ARM11 architecure.
-It didn't seem like the vendor had the source).
+It didn't seem like the vendor had the source.
+Or maybe steal one from Raspberry?).

 By the way, the correct solution is probably "be patient and wait for the right tools" but that's not QUITE as much fun ;3